stjohnvictor/kingsmen/en/phase1Leave.md

 * Video / PC / Role Playing Games
   * Just sell it all on Ebay (includes board games that aren't social - i.e. board games that girls don't like playing)
 * Binge eating
+* Pictures, videos etc. of old girlfriends
+* Remove things that link you to relationships, religious practices etc. that are destructive
 ### Food
 * Sugar
 * Food with gluten in it